Laboratory: Clinical Biochemistry (SENDOUTS)

 LEVETIRACETAM - (S)

-Test Code: MISC
+Test Code: LEVE

 Clinical Information:

 Test Indications: Levetiracetem is also know as Keppra.
 Drug levels do not correlate with either therapeutic efficacy or toxicity.
 Drug monitoring is not routinely recommended since levetiracetam has a linear dose-concentration dependence, is well-absorbed and shows low protein-binding.
 The test may be of use to document non-compliance, or to guide dosage adjustments in patients with renal failure, pregnancy, puberty or changes with aging.
 Toxicity may occur for some patients within the normal therapeutic range.
 Symptoms of toxicity include decrease in hematocrit, decreased RBC, decreased neutrophil count, sleepiness, weakness and dizziness.
-This test requires approval by a Clinical Biochemist prior to referral.

 Patient Preparation Instructions: Collect trough specimen, prior to next dose